tommy-chin/MechaCar_Statistical_Analysis/README.md

 #### 1. Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 The vehicle length and ground clearance variables both provided a non-random amount of variance to the mpg values in the dataset due to the both of them having a much smaller p-value in comparison to the other variables.
 The smaller the p-value, the higher the level of significance.
 #### 2. Is the slope of the linear model considered to be zero?
 Why or why not?
-The slope of the linear model is not considered to be zero due to there being independent variables with a very significant p-value.
+The slope of the linear model is not considered to be zero.
+The linear regression model shows that the independent variables have some significance to the dependent variable of mpg due to the overall p-value being extremely small.
 This means that the probability that the slope is zero is extremely unlikely.
 #### 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The linear regression model predicts the mpg of MechaCar prototypes quite effectively due to the R value being equal to 0.7149.
+This tells us that there is a 71.49% chance that the linear regression model is predicting the mpg of MechaCar prototypes correctly.
 ## Summary Statistics on Suspension Coils
 ### Total Summary
 ![TotalSummary.PNG](https://github.com/tommy-chin/MechaCar_Statistical_Analysis/blob/main/Images/TotalSummary.PNG)